 Does Proactiv Work?

 Proactiv is arguably the best known acne system available directly to consumers, and has its fair share of fans.
-According to Forbes, Proactiv generated a reported $1 billion in sales in 2015.
-Proactiv says it has received more than 40 awards and honors from the beauty and health industry.
+According to the brand, Proactiv has received more than 40 awards and honors from the beauty and health industry.
 Redbook named Proactiv a Beauty MVP Award winner in 2013, and Seventeen magazine gave it a Beauty Award for Best Acne System in 2009.

 What Are Some Alternatives to Proactiv?